ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-03-09-learning-to-appreciate-la-gomera.md

 ![View from Alto de Garajonay](/assets/images/IMG_7494.jpg)

-On my way down, I passed a little creek.
+On my way down, I spotted a little creek.
 It was the first time that I saw a natural stream on the Canary Islands.

 ![Creek on Routa 18](/assets/images/IMG_7502.jpg)